 Research

 For decades, the field of neuroscience has greatly benefited from conducting experiments in meticulously controlled environments.
 This is because the brain's interaction with the outside world is highly complex and the effect of one environmental variability is likely to be confounded by many others.
 Therefore, classically, neuroscientists probe the brain in repeated and carefully timed conditions, allowing a few variables at a time.
 Increasing the number of variables, one needs an exponentially higher amount of data to maintain the statistical power, a concept known as the curse of dimensionality.
-With recent advances in data-driven modeling and high-throughput computing, processing large amount of high-dimensional data in a reasonable time is feasible.
+With recent advances in data-driven modeling and high-throughput computing, processing large amount of high-dimensional data in a reasonable time is feasible, allowing us to study decision making in naturalistic settings.
 Additionally, recording many channels of brain and body activity allows us to study neural correlates of ecologically valid behavior.
 As the animals' decision process continuously unfolds, we aim to understand the aspects of the decision making taking place, such as when the decision is made, where the animal is, and which option was chosen.
 We identify computational components in cortical areas that represent this process within the high-dimensional space of the activities of anatomical units, a.k.a. spiking neurons.
 Findings from this research will bring us closer to understanding successes and failures of decision making in real-life scenarios.

 Computational models of naturalistic brain and body

 Surviving in the wild requires that primates stay aware of their surroundings while focusing on goal-directed activities.
 We aim to identify the state of vigilance, defined as the degree to which an individual seeks information from their surroundings in macaques and humans by monitoring their bodily and eye movements in controlled naturalistic environments.
 In macaques, we investigate how the natural states of vigilance influence foraging behavior and how they are represented in frontal and parietal cortical circuits.
 We employ a range of computational techniques to understand the richness and complexity of human and macaque behavior in similar scenarios while employing high-throughput electrophysiology to investigate the high-dimensional cortical activity.
-Findings from this project will help explain the representation of the inner state of vigilance in over behavior and cortical activity and its potential influence on natural variability in goal-directed behavior.
+Findings from this project will help explain the representation of the inner state of vigilance in overt behavior and cortical activity and its potential influence on natural variability in goal-directed behavior.

 Inferring hidden states of vigilance in macaques